Connecting With Clients, Family & The Public

 Price range: $149.00 through $169.00

-If you require any type of assistance to participate in the online teaching sessions, please let us know when you register so that we can make plans to accommodate your needs.
+If you require any accommodations to participate in the online sessions, please let us know at the time of registration so we can plan accordingly.

-By registering you agree to be added to his email contact list and to receive emails from him.
+By registering, you agree to be added to Steve Hoffacker’s email contact list and to receive course-related communications.

 Detailed Course Description: The Transition Feature Explained